raybellwaves/github-repo-explorer/README.md

 ## What does this do?

 Scrapes issues and prs from GitHub and saves them in a parquet file.
+It also provides analytics in a streamlit dashboard.

 ## How do I use this?